alemangui/web-audio-demo/README.md

 #Web audio demo
 This demo was created for a presentation at the [Paris.JS meetup](http://parisjs.org/).
+A working version can be found [here](http://alemangui.github.io/web-audio-demo/).

 ## Leap motion device